 Other IRA Age Rules to Consider

-When it comes to accessing your retirement funds, most plans only allow penalty-free IRA withdrawals when you reach age 59 ½ or face certain circumstances.
-This rule deters working Americans from tapping their nest egg prematurely.
-With a Roth IRA’s after-tax status, however, you can withdraw your original contributions at any time without paying a penalty.
-Withdrawing earnings before age 59 ½, on the other hand, would trigger the 10% penalty.
+When it comes to accessing your retirement funds, most plans only allow penalty-free IRA withdrawals once you reach age 59 ½, or you’ll face certain circumstances.
+This rule is intended to deter working Americans from tapping into their nest egg prematurely.
+Due to a Roth IRA’s after-tax status, however, you can withdraw your original contributions at any time without paying a penalty.
+Withdrawing earnings before age 59 ½ would still trigger the 10% penalty, though.

-While you can contribute to an IRA at any age, most IRAs enforce required minimum distributions (RMDs) once you reach age 73 (75 if you were born in 1960 or later).
+While you can continue to contribute to an IRA at any age, most IRAs enforce RMDs once you reach age 73 (75 if you were born in 1960 or later).
 This goes into effect whether you are still working or not.

 The RMD directive ensures that you pay taxes on your savings after enjoying years of tax-deferred growth.
-As you may have guessed, Roth IRAs are the only accounts that do not require minimum distributions at any age.
+Roth IRAs are the only accounts that do not require minimum distributions at any age.
 Since these accounts are funded with after-tax dollars, Uncle Sam will not benefit from your withdrawals.
 This, of course, assumes you meet the “qualifying” withdrawal rules the IRS has set.

 Bottom Line